vnikonv/flask_server/README.md

 * When folders are uploaded with either webkit/folder or archive mode, the file structure is preserved.
 * When archives are uploaded in the archive upload mode, the files are extracted on the server.
 ### Short Todo:
-Write a class for cookies.
 Implement archiving files in OOP.
 Implement archive upload/download modes; multiple file and folder downloads/deletes.
+Write a class for simplifying cookie management.
+Figure out why the file transfer on the local net is so slow.
 Draw own icon (icicle).
 ### Long Todo:
 Make home page entertaining with arts.
 Introduce a feature to take a uniform action (upload/download/delete) on all files that follow a specified filename patter.
-Connect a database to Flask app for an optional account feature that includes a personal, user-specific, storage.
+Connect a database to Flask app for an optional account feature that includes a personal, user-specific, storage (+ uploads history will be saved in the account DB).
 Introduce optional Dockerization.
-Connect the Flask app to a configured Nginx on a VPS for production use.
+Connect the Flask app to a configured Nginx on a VPS for fun.